mbharatk/sample-repo/KCS article for Build slowness.md

 Support team should work with the user to investiagte the reason for the consumption of cpu/memory and determine a minimal resource the customer builds require to get sufficient performance.

 ## c) Upgrade to OCP 4.9 or higher
+Upgrading to newer or higher versions can help with the improvement of builds performance.